Last Updated on June 7, 2023 by Kristen

-It’s an exc option for a small space where rooms need to do double duty.
-It can also work for a larger place where you want extra lounging options or areas to congregate.
+It’s an excellent option for a small space where rooms need to do double duty.
+It can also work for a larger room where you want extra lounging options or areas to congregate.
+Some can even to triple duty as a sleeper sofa.

-But since couches aren’t usually designed for a dining table, it’s important to think through a configuration that will be practical and comfortable as well as stylish.
-Because form over function does not fly when it comes to dining.
+But since couches aren’t usually designed for a dining table, it’s important to think through a configuration that will be practical and comfortable as well as stylish and measure, measure, measure!
+(Can you tell I learned this the hard way?)

 A sofa at the dining table—things to consider

 A couch will also usually be set back farther than a chair, and you don’t want an ab or arm workout during dinner (although that could be an interesting way to cancel out the calories you’re eating).
 And you can’t easily scoot in a couch.
-One solution is to add some pillows that will bring the seat forward.
-Just make sure they’re firm enough to keep diners upright.Crate & Barrell banquette seating, $2,200
+One solution is to add some pillows to the back that will bring your seat.
+Just make sure they’re firm enough to keep diners upright.Crate & Barrell banquette seating, $2,200 (made to order, allow extra time for shipping)

 This is not the place for a down-filled situation.
-You want firm cushions that encourage an attentive posture since people will be eating here, not watching Netflix (until later, maybe).
+You want firm cushions that encourage an attentive posture since people will be eating and working here, not watching Netflix (until later, maybe).

 For obvious reasons, easy-to-clean fabric like leather (or faux) or microfiber will be the best choices for seating that will be used in the presence of food.
 Velvet is so tempting though.